vincentsels/ProjectManagement/README.md

 ## Credits

 A lot of credit goes to Mantis plugin-guru jreese ([http://noswap.com](http://noswap.com/)), whose plugins supplied a great source of examples and inspiration.

+## Important notice - compatibility issues

+Starting from version 1.1, one small feature will not work with the base installation of Mantis:
+* When 'paying customer' is set as a required field, you will be able to leave it blank when changing a bug's status.
+In order to be able to use this feature, two small modifications have to be made to the basic Mantis installation, as explained in [this Mantis issue](http://www.mantisbt.org/bugs/view.php?id=14329).
+This is necessary until the Mantis team decides to include the event in their core, if they deem it appropriate.